maddurkc/linux_shell_learn/src/1.2-Commands-Part01/notes.md

 ## pwd
     >
-        - pwd command to know where you are, It will print the current folder path.
+        - pwd command to know where you are, It will print the current folder path(full path).
             Ex:
                 $> pwd